 This is why children sometimes protest against the situation in unusual or unexpected ways, such as unusually poor academic performance, withdrawal from friends and family, and other problematic behaviours.
 Typically, a child’s first reaction to divorce or separation is confusion, denial, and fear.
 Children may subsequently experience anger, depression, or even panic attacks, unless their feelings are assuaged early on in the separation by each parent.

-The effect on the extended family
+The effect of divorce on the extended family

 A separation or divorce can also affect the extended family of a marriage.
 In some cases, the family members of each spouse may feel like they have to take sides.
 This may be difficult, confusing and may also adversely affect the children too.